zilliztech/akcio/src/data_loader/README.md

 **`DataLoader(splitter)`:**

-- `splitter (TextSplitter)`: a Langchain text splitter, defaults to RecursiveCharacterTextSplitter with chunk size in config.py
+- `splitter (TextSplitter)`: a LangChain text splitter, defaults to RecursiveCharacterTextSplitter with chunk size in config.py

 ### Methods